 Fold the binding to the back side of the quilt and pin in place.
 Using a matching thread knot one end and hide it under where the binding will cover.
 Coming through the very bottom edge of the binding’s folded edge slip the needle through the quilt back, slide it through the layers of the quilt, coming up at the edge of the binding fold about ¼” away.
 Repeat the process tacking down the binding edge with this blind stitch.

-Even thought it takes more time than machine binding, I like this method of finishing a quilt best because all stitching is hidden.
+Even though it takes more time than machine binding, I like this method of finishing a quilt best because all stitching is hidden.
 You can do the same with straight-cut binding strips as well.
 It’s a great project to do while just watching TV and you’ll be surprised how fast it goes.

 Washing quilts: I LOVE to wash my quilts right when they’re finished – especially if they’ve been machine quilted – because it softens them up a lot and gives them more of a crinkly, antiqued look.